 Tips for Eating Healthy on a Budget

 One of the most common goals for the New Year is to adopt healthier eating habits, which is great.
 What isn’t great is that transitioning to a healthier diet can be more expensive and strain your food budget.
 But it doesn’t have to be that way.
-Take a look at these ways to help you eat healthy on a budget.
+Take a look at these tips for eating healthy on a budget.

-Stock the Pantry — A well-stocked pantry is your best friend when trying to stretch your food budget.
+A well-stocked pantry is your best friend when your goal is eating healthy on a budget.
 Having the basics on-hand means you won’t have to run to the store for just one or two ingredients, and you’ll be able to pull together a quick meal without much effort.

 If your current spice selection starts and ends with salt and pepper, it’s time to branch out.
 Putting together a collection of herbs and spices will allow you to be more creative in your cooking, and being able to prepare delicious meals will help you stick with your healthy eating goals.

 Want to add some fitness to your healthy eating plan?
 Try these cheap or free ways to get moving.